Participate whether you have a scientific background or not!

 Sampling takes place on a limited basis between May and September.
 Please contact the Park Connection office to learn how to get involved!

-Become a citizen scientist and collect data on sugar maple trees at Indiana Dunes National Lakeshore!
+Become a citizen scientist and collect data on sugar maple trees at Indiana Dunes National Park!
 Dr. Joshua Rapp from the University of Massachusetts is conducting research with a team known as the Acer Climate and Socio-Ecological Research Network (ACERnet), who are dedicated to understanding climate change’s effects on maple trees.
 (Acer is the scientific genus for maples.)
 As a citizen scientist, you will work with other volunteers to collect sap from trees and test for their sugar content.

 When you think maple syrup, you probably think Vermont or Canada, yet the Midwest also provides the right conditions for maple trees to make sap sweet enough for maple sugaring.
 In fact, maple sugaring at the Indiana Dunes and other areas around the Midwest is a tradition carried on by native peoples, pioneers, and modern-day maple syrup producers.
 Up until 2015, ACERnet’s research focused solely on the Northeast.
-However, in 2016, the Department of Interior Northeast Climate Science Center funded a new site at Indiana Dunes National Lakeshore.
+However, in 2016, the Department of Interior Northeast Climate Science Center funded a new site at Indiana Dunes National Park.
 By adding a data collection site at Indiana Dunes, Dr. Rapp has filled a blank spot in the scientific understanding of this issue.

 This opportunity is available during February and March, depending on the season.
 Please contact the Park Connection to get involved in next season’s maple sugar research.